-But if you are a Samsung TV user who is dealing with the problem of the dark screen, you are not the only one.
+But if you are a Samsung TV user who is dealing with the problem of the dark screen, you are not alone.
 Many users have reported this problem in recent years.
-However, the great news is, with the right information in hand, the problem is easily fixable.
+However, the great news is that with the right information in hand, the problem is easily fixable.

-So, without any further ado, let us dive right in and find out 5 fixes for your Dark screen on Samsung TV.
+So, without any further ado, let us dive right in and find out the fixes for your dark screen on Samsung TV.

 Why is your Samsung TV Dark and What is the Solution?